tchajed/iris-named-props/README.md

 Named propositions are an extension to the Iris Proof Mode (IPM) that allow you to embed names for conjuncts within a definition and then use those names to introduce or destruct the definition.
+See the header comment in [named_props.v](src/named_props.v) for a detailed explanation with the entire API.

 ```coq
 From iris.proofmode Require Import tactics.